 Chinese nationals disembark from the passenger vessel Wuzhishan after the ship arrived at the Xiuying Port on May 20, 2014 in Haikou, China.
-The first group of violence-stricken Chinese workers, 989 in total, arrived at Xiuying Port from Vietnam to escape rioters protesting against a Chinese oil rig that was erected in an area of the South China Sea that they believe to be Vietnamese territory.
+The first group of Chinese workers, 989 in total, arrived at Xiuying Port from Vietnam to escape rioters protesting against a Chinese oil rig that was erected in an area of the South China Sea that they believe to be Vietnamese territory.
 (ChinaFotoPress/Getty Images)

 The recent flare-up of tension between Vietnam and China in the South China Sea has underscored a new concern about international relations within Asia: the possibility that political disputes will imperil the region’s economic integration and growth.
 Now, more than ever, companies operating in Asia must not only keep a focus on key financial metrics, but must also account for political, reputational, and other non-financial risks when developing regional strategies or making key investment decisions.